-- 1. GPA2023-0002: The General Plan Amendment would change the existing land use designation of the project site from General Commercial (GC) to High Density Residential (HDR) which would allow a residential density of 15-36 du/ac, and up to 75 du/ac for senior housing. - 2.
-SPA2023-0004: The Specific Plan Amendment would establish a new Senior Citizen Residential (SCR) category in the Mountain Gate Specific Plan along with corresponding development standards for the project site.
-The specific plan amendment would also change the existing Commercial zoning on the project site to SCR, which establishes consistency with the General Plan. - 3.
-CFPA2023-0001: The Community Facilities Plan Amendment would amend the South Corona Community Facilities Plan to change the project site's existing land designation from Commercial (C) to SCR, which permits a maximum allowable target density of 40.5 du/ac.
-This amendment would establish consistency with the Mountain Gate Specific Plan and General Plan.
+- 1. GPA2023-0002: General Plan Amendment to change the land use designation of the project site from General Commercial (GC) to High Density Residential (HDR: 15-36 du/ac, and up to 75 du/ac for senior units). - 2.
+CFPA2023-0001: Community Facilities Plan Amendment to the South Corona Community Facilities Plan to change the land use designation of the project site from Commercial (C) to Senior Citizen Residential (SCR, maximum target density of 40.5 du/ac). - 3.
+PP2023-0006: Precise Plan to review the site plan, architecture, landscaping and design features of an assisted senior living facility consisting of 107 units.